NCTU-Math-Software/final_project-chen-yu-ye/README.md

 ## Why we need the function "bigMul"?

-Since in bigMod, when two number multiple each other, the result might be wrong since it exceeds the range.
+Since in bigMod, when two number multiple each other, the result might be too big for computer can handle.

 When we calculate 10000001^2, we get 100000020000001 which is obviously right,but when calculate 100000001^2, we get 10000000200000000 which is obviously wrong.

-Since we have bigMul, in the process of this program, there is no number exceeds 2 * 10^10 ,and each step can be calculated precisely .
+Since we have "bigMul", in the process of this program, there is no number exceeds 2 * 10^10 ,and each step can be calculated precisely .

 ***
-# Correctness checking
+# Correctness checking of small numbers

 In this program, we can check that 1^1+2^2...+10^10 % 10^10 has the same result by derectly computing ,but 1^1+2^2...+15^15 has different result compared to the program that don't use bigMul.